 With brighter days now firmly in sight, we are excited that we can now visit some open air visitor attractions and enjoy outdoor activities in a safe manner in accordance with Covid-19 restrictions.

-Here is a round up of outdoor activities for you to enjoy this May in Limerick.
+Here is a round up of outdoor activities for you to enjoy in Limerick.

 On Your Bike